roshangeorge97/Bindy/README.md

 # Bindy
-A Platform where people can sell their read books, and keep the knowledge sharing
+A Platform where people can sell their read books, and keep the knowledge sharing.

 > our aim